psf/the-invisibles/content/english/episodes/ep-5.md

 - Her favorite programming language.
 - Using Python for data science, AI, teaching workshops to kids.
 - Dinosaurs
-- Her superpower: being able to read twice as fast as an average human reader
 - Speaking at Python Philippines at 10 years old
 - Teaching and encouraging other kids to code, conducting workshops, and hackathons
 - What inspires her to start teaching other kids to code